Ellen's Kitchen HomePage

 In the kitchen, it can be used dried whereever sassafras is called for, and gives a good lemony flavor to broth or dishes which call for lemon grass.
 It complements tarragon and thyme.
 The tea or the dried herb is lovely with fruit dishes or added to any dish which uses lemon juice.
 Freshly picked raw leaves are good in salads.
 Chopped, they can be tossed with sauteed summer vegetables.

-Lemon grass should not be taken by patients with glaucoma, as it increases eye pressure.
+Lemon grass, a similarly lemony herb, should not be taken by patients with glaucoma, as it increases eye pressure.
+Use lemon balm as a safe substitute.

 Lemony Lentil Soup

-A variant on Turkish Ezo Gelin Corbasi, this rich soup sticks to the ribs and makes a great winter lunch--serve hot to 6-8 people.
+A variant on Turkish Ezo Gelin Corbasi, this rich soup sticks to the ribs and makes a great brunch dish or winter lunch- and it's traditional before kebabs.
+Serve hot to 6-8 people.

 • 1 cup red lentils, washed and picked over